 Soil

-The soils of Western Oregon are rich in nitrogen and many other macro- and micro-nutrients, which contribute to growing some of the most productive forests in the world.
-Like trees, soil also stores carbon for long periods of time and its conservation is critical to not only controlling greenhouse gas emissions, but in maintaining productive forest ecosystems.
-Our professional operators are trained to mitigate soil disturbance as much as possible on all sites.
+The soils of Western Oregon are rich in carbon, nitrogen, and many other macro- and micro-nutrients, which contribute to growing some of the most productive forests in the world.
+Like trees, soil stores carbon for long periods of time and maintaining healthy soils is critical to maintaining productive forest ecosystems.

 Wildlife